 What Is Concrete?

-Other materials can be added, though, to change the properties of the hardened concrete.
+The properties of the concrete can be changed through the addition of various materials.
 Chemicals can be added to either speed up or slow down the drying process.
 A wide variety of other minerals have been used in addition to Portland cement to lessen the environmental impact of cement production.
 These materials, like fly ash and silica fume, are already being produced in coal power plants and electric furnaces and have similar properties to that of Portland cement, so they are used to cut the amount of Portland cement necessary to create the cement mixture.
+Concrete can also have various uses starting from flooring to wall finishes, driveways, patios, retaining walls, pre-fab bricks, and more.
+Such construction and repair services can be provided by a concrete company in charlotte or elsewhere for residential, commercial, and industrial purposes.

 Concrete Reinforcement and Repair